 Featuring lectures, interactive discussions, small group and one-on-one exercises, and mediation simulations, this intensive program is designed to actively engage you in the mediation process.
 Key to the program is the opportunity to mediate a dispute from beginning to end and to explore your own mediation technique and skills, including feedback both from fellow participants and program faculty.

 Upon successful completion of this program, you will receive a Certificate of Completion.
 Certificates are distributed on the final day of the program.
-This program has been approved for continuing legal education (CLE) credits in the United States.
-The approval often includes ethics hours.

 An advance memo, to be sent one month prior to the start of the course, will introduce readings and course particulars.